mesh-dynamics/api-studio/README.md

-# cubeui-backend-readjson
+# cubeui-backend-utils
-Used to initialise database
+Used to add new customer and add personal email domains